Evaluating Substance Use and Harm Reduction Programs; Assessing stigma against drug use in California

 Public Health

-We are looking for one junior student who would be interested in working with Dr. Susan Ivey and Dr. Winston Tseng (School of Public Health) to analyze county-level data on overdoses and deaths from overdose, risk factors, and harm reduction policies (fentanyl testing, xylazine testing, Narcan) to evaluate programs to reduce opioid deaths and overdoses in our area.
+We are looking for a student who would be interested in working with Dr. Susan Ivey and Dr. Winston Tseng (School of Public Health) to analyze county-level data on overdoses and deaths from overdose, risk factors, and harm reduction policies (fentanyl testing, xylazine testing, Narcan) to evaluate programs to reduce opioid deaths and overdoses in our area.
 Students may also help on interviews with organizations engaged in harm reduction, IRB activities, reports and policy briefs that can be used for clinician education, program changes, or policy/advocacy purposes.
+We will also interview some laypersons not involved in HR or substance use to assess stigma and biases against others.
 We would greatly value skills such as prior qualitative research (interviews), analysis, and Spanish language fluency!

 Role: The student will have readings and regular meetings with Drs.
 Ivey and Tseng as well as staff research associate Morgan.
-Students can participate in Alameda County or CDC project meetings on program evaluation and quality improvement efforts, interfacing with county public health and clinical staff working on solving these issues in the State of California.
-The student will work with the PIs, project manager, PH staff, and local clinicians to evaluate opioid prevention programs.
-This will include quantitative and qualitative approaches to gathering information about this overdose crisis.
+Students can participate in project meetings on program evaluation and quality improvement efforts, HR, stigma reduction using qualitative methods.
+The student will work with the PIs, project manager, and local organizations to understand opioid prevention programs including stigma reduction.
+This may include quantitative and qualitative approaches to gathering information about this overdose crisis.
 We use a trauma-informed care model.
 Potential for posters or publication in the future.
 Looking for minimum 1 year commitment.

-Qualifications: Should have completed Data8 and at least one course in statistics/epidemiology.
-Must be able to conduct basic data entry or importing of existing data to produce information about mortality rates by gender, race, ethnicity, and geographic region.
+Qualifications: Should have completed at least one course in statistics/epidemiology.
+Must be able to conduct basic data entry or importing of text data to produce information about drug use, buprenorphine use, stigma against drug use.
 We are hoping to identify a student who also can create visually pleasing briefs, maps, charts, graphs, and tables to appear in reports or policy briefs.
 Plusses we value include experience conducting interviews or analyzing qualitative data, using GIS, and Spanish language skills.

 Day-to-day supervisor for this project: Dr. Winston Tseng, Staff Researcher